writethedocs/www/docs/conf/na/2016/schedule.rst

 Saturday, May 21st
 ------------------

-The only event scheduled on Saturday is the `annual hike to Pittock Mansion </conf/na/2016/hike/>`__.
+The only event scheduled on Saturday is the :doc:`annual hike to Pittock Mansion </conf/na/2016/hike>`.
 If you get into town early, join us on the hike and take the chance to explore Portland in all of its glory.

-Sunday, May 17th
+Sunday, May 22nd
 ----------------

-During the day, we'll hold our `Writing Day documentation sprints </conf/na/2016/writing-day/>`__, followed by the conference reception in the evening.
+During the day, we'll hold our :doc:`Writing Day documentation sprints </conf/na/2016/writing-day>`, followed by the conference reception in the evening.

 We encourage everyone to drop by on Sunday evening for the conference